MCSG Constitutional Guidelines: Becoming a chartered student organization

 3. Student organizations must be non-exclusive.
 Any student who wishes to join the organization should be allowed to do so.

-4. Student organizations will be subject to review at the end of the academic year by the Student Services Committee (SSC) of MCSG.
+4. Student organizations will be subject to review at the end of the academic year by the Student Organization Committee (SOC) of MCSG.
 This review process will have implications for the budgeting process.
-The SSC will rate organizations and this rating will influence FAC determination of funds distribution:
+The SOC will rate organizations and this rating will influence FAC determination of funds distribution:

 a.
 The review will be based on meeting some or all of the following criteria: